sheydHD/pdf-grid-cleaner/README.md

 - `#ececec`
 - `#d6d6d6`

-If any additional colors are detected in your file, you can tweak the script to adjust the filtering.
+You can tweak the script to adjust the filtering if any additional colors are detected in your file.

 ## 🤝 Contributions